hanyelemary/tdd-react-redux-isomorphic/README.md

 ## Tech stack
 * NodeJS
 * Gulp
-* Semantic UI is used as the UI library
+* [SemanticUI](https://semantic-ui.com/introduction/getting-started.html) is used as the UI library
 * Express
 * React / Redux
 * Redux Sagas - for asyncronous operations